-My dad was an attorney and in Junior High I decided I wanted to follow in his footsteps and become an attorney.
+My dad was an attorney and, in junior high, I decided I wanted to follow in his footsteps and become an attorney as well.
 I majored in English in college (on the advice of all the partners of the law firm where I was a gopher).
 I also met Michelle who, outside of Jesus, is the best thing that ever happened to me.

 Michelle and I are the proud parents of Gabbie, Tucker, Berkeley and Gracie.